Research

 UBC Environmental Engineering receives Board accreditation

 This announcement originally appeared on UBC Environmental Engineering.
 UBC Environmental Engineering (ENVL) has achieved the maximum allowable accreditation period for a new program by the Canadian Engineering Accreditation Board (CEAB).
-The first accreditation period will be for three years for the four-year program at the UBC Vancouver campus, with regular renewal procedures planned to maintain program accreditation […]
+The first accreditation period will be for three years for the four-year program at the UBC Vancouver campus, with regular renewal procedures planned to maintain program accreditation for the foreseeable future.
+On May 31, the class of 2023 became the first to graduate from the program, marking the beginning of a new chapter for both the program and graduates.
+These graduates now possess the tools and knowledge necessary to have a rewarding career […]

 Rain gardens could save salmon from toxic tire chemicals

 Salmon holds immense ecological and cultural significance in B.C.
 However, the survival of these magnificent fish is under threat due to multiple stressors.
 Among the challenge salmon fac is a toxic chemical associated with car tires, which finds its way into our rivers and streams when rainwater washes it off roads.
-Fortunately, there’s a ray […]
+Fortunately, there’s a ray of hope – recent research shows that specially designed rain gardens could help protect salmon from this harmful compound.
+The chemical 6PPD-quinone is a byproduct that forms when car tires interact with the atmosphere.
+Coho salmon, rainbow trout, and other fish are particularly vulnerable to its […]

 New algorithm maps safest routes for city drivers

 Originally published in: UBC News Most navigation apps can show you the fastest possible route to your destination and some can even suggest an eco-friendly route calculated to produce the least amount of carbon emissions.
 But what if they could also map the safest route with the lowest possible risk of a crash?
-A new algorithm developed […]
+A new algorithm developed by UBC researchers could make this a reality.
+Led by Dr. Tarek Sayed, professor in the UBC department of civil engineering, and PhD student Tarek Ghoul, the group developed a new approach which identifies the safest possible route in an urban network using real-time crash risk […]

 Professor Michael Isaacson retires after 47 years from UBC Civil Engineering